-With the alternative medicine industry popular as ever, it should come as no surprise that some product claims are more than dubious, if not flat out untrue.
+With the alternative medicine industry as popular as ever, it should come as no surprise that some product claims are more than dubious, if not flat out untrue.

 Popular even in Cleopatra’s time, the belief in magnetic bracelets as a cure-all continues to be a hotly debated topic.
 Scientists, businesspeople, and people seeking relief from pain and disease all have their own opinions.

 Today, you can find magnets in socks, compression sleeves, mattresses, bracelets, and even athletic wear.
-People use them to treat pain caused by arthritis, as well as pain in the heel, foot, wrist, hip, knee, and back, and even dizziness.
+People use them to treat pain caused by arthritis as well as pain in the heel, foot, wrist, hip, knee, and back, and even dizziness.
 But do they really work?

 The theory behind using magnets for medicinal purposes stems from the Renaissance period.
-Believers thought that magnets possessed a living energy and would wear a bracelet or piece of metallic material in the hope of fighting disease and infections or to relieve chronic pain.
+Believers thought that magnets possessed a living energy, and they would wear a bracelet or piece of metallic material in the hope of fighting disease and infections or to relieve chronic pain.
 But with advancements in medicine through the 1800s, it didn’t take long before magnets came to be seen as worthless, even dangerous therapeutic devices.

 While they’re generally safe, the NCCIH warns that magnetic devices can be dangerous for certain people.
 They caution against using them if you also use a pacemaker or insulin pump, as they might cause interference.

-Despite the popularity of magnetic bracelets, science has largely disproven the effectiveness of magnets and metals in treating chronic pain, inflammation, disease, and general health deficiencies.
+Despite the popularity of magnetic bracelets, science has largely disproven the effectiveness of such magnets in treating chronic pain, inflammation, disease, and general health deficiencies.

 Don’t use magnets as a replacement for proper medical attention, and avoid them if you have a pacemaker or use an insulin pump.